dchen327/pingmote/README.md

 - Sorry for this being a bit complicated, I'm working on simplifying the workflow
 - Drop image files in the `original` folder, then run `image_resizer.py` which will resize all the images (ignoring gifs) and drop them in the `resized` folder
 - Unfortunately, `image_resizer.py` is currently unable to resize gifs, so a website like [this](https://www.iloveimg.com/resize-image/resize-gif) is useful.
 After downloading the resized gifs (64x64), extract them to the `original` folder in assets, then run `image_resizer.py` to create the resized folder while ignoring gifs
-- Windows Paint 3D also works for gif resizing
 - Upload files to an image hoster (I like [postimages](https://postimages.org/)).
 Copy the direct image links (ending in file extension) and paste in `links.txt`
 - Imgur doesn't work currently, since Imgur links don't contain the original filename
 - Some emote sources (right click save image): [discordmojis.com](https://discordmojis.com/), [emoji.gg](https://emoji.gg/)